andim/andim.github.io/ldnqimmuno.md

 title: LDN-Q-Immuno
 order: 8
 ---
+# LDN Q-Immuno Network

-The London Quantitative Immunology Network brings together researchers from across institutions with a shared interest in using *mathematical models, quantitative methods, and genomic approaches* to understand the immune system and its interactions.
+The London Quantitative Immunology Network brings together researchers from across institutions with a shared interest in using **mathematical models, quantitative methods, and genomic approaches** to understand the immune system and its interactions.
 Our informal network is open to all.

 We are particularly focused on giving early-career researchers opportunities to network and present their research.
 Through our events we hope to facilitate lasting interdisciplinary connections within this newly emerging field.
 Come join us!